v2.1 generally available — Apache 2.0 licensed

 AI query analysis

 An AI assistant reads each query first and flags anything risky — like a senior reviewer who never sleeps.
 Every query gets a 0–100 risk score, missing-index detection, and anti-pattern flags before a human sees it, plus concrete fixes you can apply as a draft.
 Pick your provider per organization (Anthropic, OpenAI, Ollama, any OpenAI-compatible backend, or Hugging Face) and tune the analyzer with an editable prompt and a RAG knowledge base of your house rules.
 Run several models at once and combine their verdicts by weighted, highest-risk, or majority voting — say a fast local model alongside a deep cloud one — with per-model cost and latency charted on the dashboard.
 Add guardrails that block configured prompt patterns before a model is ever called.
 Opt in to text-to-query — describe what you want in plain language and the AI drafts it in the database's own language, still routed through review.
 Beyond single queries, behavioral anomaly detection learns each user's normal pattern and escalates anything out of the ordinary, and an admin dashboard charts risk trends over time.
+A separate, purely statistical model learns from your team's own past review decisions and shows reviewers the historical approval likelihood of each pending query — a triage signal for prioritising a busy queue, advisory only: it never approves or rejects anything.
+Mark configurations as an ordered fallback pool — typically a local Ollama — so analysis keeps working when the primary provider is unreachable, air-gap friendly by design.

 Configurable review workflows